ppy/osu-wiki/news/2025/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap.md

 ![](/wiki/shared/news/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap/ExNeko.png)

-[ExNeko](https://osu.ppy.sh/users/7590894)'s experience as a mapper should not be underestimated.
+::ExNeko::{ user-id=7590894 }'s experience as a mapper should not be underestimated.
 Known for their plethora of ranked maps, and their multiple appearances throughout various osu!mania tournaments.
 Their work is nothing short of amazing having been one of the most active mappers this year, making dreams like fully custom mapped pools a reality!

 <div class="news-chat-quote__text-container">